 He says he ...

-... worked out and presented the statements of the book of Genesis in a variety of ways according to my ability; and, in interpreting words that have been written obscurely for the purpose of stimulating our thought, I have not rashly taken my stand on one side against a rival interpretation which might possibly be better.
+... worked out and presented the statements of the book of Genesis in a variety of ways according to my ability; and, in interpreting words that have been written obscurely for the purpose of stimulating our thought, We have not rashly taken my stand on one side against a rival interpretation which might possibly be better.
 I have thought that each one, in keeping with his powers of understanding, should choose the interpretation that he can grasp.
 Where he cannot understand Holy Scripture, let him glorify "and fear for himself." (pp. 43-44, ibid)

 There are shrill voices on all sides.
 I'm not going to attempt to solve everything in this article.
 Catholics are free to believe in Creationism, they are also free to believe in an old earth.
 Some faithful Catholics believe that God created the universe and all that is in it exactly word for word as it is laid out in Genesis 1 - a young earth.
 Other good Catholics believe in an old earth.
 The Church has no defined Dogma regarding the specifics of how the earth and the human body were created.
 Nor does it think that we have to nail that down to be saved.